jrmsklar/JSButton/README.md

 **A subclass of `UIButton` that includes a method that takes a block and executes it on a given UIControlEvent**

-'JSButton' is a subclass of `UIButton` that makes it much simpler and cleaner to perform trivial tasks upon the tap of a button. `JSButton` eliminates the need to create selectors for responding to button events.
+`JSButton` is a subclass of `UIButton` that makes it much simpler and cleaner to perform trivial tasks upon the tap of a button. `JSButton` eliminates the need to create selectors for responding to button events.

 ## Usage